-Command line parameters for opening or creating a map based on a map file and/or a network file map Use this parameter to specify a map file (see Section 3.1).
-The map in this file will be opened when VOSviewer is started.

-network Use this parameter to specify a network file (see Section 3.2).
+Command line parameters for opening or creating a map

+gml Use this parameter to specify a GML file.
+Based on this file, a map will be opened or created when VOSviewer is started. map Use this parameter to specify a map file (see Section 3.1).
+The map in this file will be opened when VOSviewer is started. network Use this parameter to specify a network file (see Section 3.2).
 An adjacency matrix will be read from this file when VOSviewer is started.
-The adjacency matrix can be used to display lines between the items in a map or to create a new map.

-Command line parameters for opening or creating a map based on one or more Pajek files pajek\network Use this parameter to specify a Pajek network (or matrix) file.
-Based on this file, a map will be opened or created when VOSviewer is started.

-be read from this file when VOSviewer is started.

-from this file when VOSviewer is started.

-Command line parameters for creating a term map based on a corpus file corpus Use this parameter to specify a corpus file.
-Based on this file, a term map will be created when VOSviewer is started.

-the term map (1 for binary counting and 2 for full counting).

-have to be included in the term map.

-$n{terms}$ Use this parameter to specify the number of terms to be included in the term map.
-VOSviewer will select the terms that seem most relevant.

-thesaurus
+The adjacency matrix can be used to display lines between the items in a map or to create a new map. pajek_network Use this parameter to specify a Pajek network (or matrix) file.
+Based on this file, a map will be opened or created when VOSviewer is started. pajek_partition Use this parameter to specify a Pajek partition file.
+Cluster numbers of items will be read from this file when VOSviewer is started. pajek_vector Use this parameter to specify a Pajek vector file.
+Weights of items will be read from this file when VOSviewer is started.
+Command line pa rameters for creating a term map based on a corpus file corpus Use this parameter to specify a corpus file.
+Based on this file, a term map will be created when VOSviewer is started. counting_method Use this parameter to specify the counting method to be used in the creation of the term map (1 for binary counting and 2 for full counting). min_n_occurrences Use this parameter to specify the minimum number of occurrences a term must have to be included in the term map. n_terms Use this parameter to specify the number of terms to be included in the term map.
+VOSviewer will select the terms that seem most relevant. scores Use this parameter to specify a scores file.
+In the creation of the term map, this file will be used to calculate a score for each term.

-Use this parameter to specify a thesaurus file (see Section 3.3).
-In the creation of the term map, this file will be used to merge synonyms into a single term.
+thesaurus Use this parameter to specify a thesaurus file (see Section 3.3).
+In the creation of the term map, this file can be used to merge synonyms into a single term.